Director, Center for Jewish Ethics and Assistant Professor of Rabbinic Literature

 215.576.0800, ext.
 252

-Mira Wasserman’s work as a rabbi and scholar bridges Talmud study, community building and the pursuit of social justice.
+Mira Beth Wasserman’s work as a rabbi and scholar bridges Talmud study, community building, and the pursuit of social justice.
+Her recent book, Jews, Gentiles, and other Animals: The Talmud after the Humanities (Penn Press, 2017), investigates what it means to be human according to the Talmud.
 In her current book project, she argues for drawing on Rabbinic literature—the Talmud in particular—as a model for contemporary ethical deliberation.

-Before pursuing her doctorate, Rabbi Wasserman served as rabbi at Congregation Beth Shalom in Bloomington, IN, for over a decade.
+Rabbi Wasserman is Rabbi Emerita of Congregation Beth Shalom in Bloomington, IN, where she served for over a decade.
 As rabbi, she facilitated three lay-led minyanim and initiated a full-day Jewish preschool and kindergarten.
 She also published a children’s book, Too Much of a Good Thing (Kar Ben, 2003), based on Talmudic stories that she shared with her youngest congregants.

 Rabbi Wasserman’s doctorate in Jewish Studies is from the University of California at Berkeley.
 Her rabbinic ordination is from the Hebrew Union College-Jewish Institute of Religion, and she is an alumna of the Wexner Graduate Fellowship.
 She has a Bachelor of Arts in Hebrew Literature from the Jewish Theological Seminary and a Bachelor of Arts in American Studies from Barnard College.